home-assistant/home-assistant.io/source/_integrations/shelly.markdown

 ## Configuration

-To add a Shelly device to your installation, go to **Configuration** >> **Integrations** in the UI, click the + to add a new integration and search for Shelly.
-Devices will be automatically discovered when on the same network and listed on the integrations page.
-Click on "Configure" of the discovered device to add it to Home Assistant.

-A device can also be added manually, click the button with `+` sign on the integrations page and from the list of integrations, select **Shelly** and follow the instructions shown.
+To add a Shelly device to your installation, make sure they are connected to your Wi-Fi network first.
+Next, go to **Configuration** >> **Integrations** in the UI.
+If the new device is on the same network as Home Assistant, it is discovered automatically.
+Clicking "Configure" on the discovered device, adds it to Home Assistant.
+If your device isn't discovered automatically, click the button with `+` sign on the integrations page and from the list of integrations, select **Shelly** and follow the instructions shown.

 <div class="note">
-You need to configure and connect the device to same network using the Shelly cloud App or device Web page.
 Integration is communicating directly with the device; cloud connection is not needed.
 </div>